An Optimal Algorithm for Changing from Latitudinal to Longitudinal Formation of Autonomous Aircraft Squadrons: Introduction

 Recently, it has been possible to see a growing interest in the development of autonomous aircraft that can cooperate with police and other organizations in the solution of public security problems.
-The basic motivations are: the autonomous agents can deal with dangerous or unhealthy problems, like fires, violence monitoring, inspection of nuclear areas, deforestation monitoring and monitoring of areas with armed conflict, without exposing humans to the risks.
+The basic motivations are: autonomous agents can deal with dangerous or health-threatening problems, like fires, violence monitoring, inspection of nuclear areas, deforestation monitoring and monitoring of areas with armed conflict, without exposing humans to the risks.

+\blfootnote{ Published in the XI Brazilian Symposium on Intelligent Automation, 2013; the scientific content remains unchanged. \href{https://doi.org/10.5281/zenodo.21460781}{DOI: 10.5281/zenodo.21460781} Licence: CC-BY-NC-ND. }

-When several agents are used in the solution of these problems, some advantages arise: a) distributed systems are usually more robust than the centralized ones, and b) it is possible to make a better use of sensors, since they can be shared by the network.
-As an additional example, when autonomous aircraft squadrons are used in georeferencing, the visual field of the cameras increases, as showed in Figure \ref{fig:georeferenciamento}, and the captured images can be mosaicked.
-Besides, autonomous aircraft typically fly at low heights, hence good quality images can be captured.
+When several agents are used in the solution of these problems, some advantages arise: a) distributed systems are usually more robust than centralized ones, and b) it is possible to make better use of sensors, since they can be shared by the network.
+As an additional example, when autonomous aircraft squadrons are used in georeferencing, the visual field of the cameras increases, as shown in Figure \ref{fig:georeferenciamento}, and the captured images can be mosaicked.
+Besides, autonomous aircraft typically fly at low heights; hence, good-quality images can be captured.

 The latitudinal formation presented in Figure \ref{fig:latitudinal-formation} is an attractive formation to deal with the georeferencing problem, since better area coverage can be achieved.
 However, obstacles can appear during the flight, and it may be necessary to change the squadron formation to avoid them.
 For example, the squadron can assume the longitudinal formation presented in Figure \ref{fig:longitudinal-formation} for collision avoidance.
 Thus, if the first aircraft succeeds in avoiding the collision, all other aircraft in the squadron can also avoid the obstacle by using the same behavior.